Rohit-Agarwal-Khitchdee/EngagementManager/README.md

       Conversely, any line that end's in a { can be summarized.

       Goto line 9072 and move the caret over load_UI_state and goto
-      load_UI_state is an acillary fn that creates a SModeSrcEdr mode,
+      load_UI_state is an acillary fn that creates a SACSrcEdr activity-context,
-      creates a SModeManager, pushes the mode onto the mode manager,
+      creates a SACManager, pushes the activity-context onto the ACManager,
-      and returns the mode manager.
+      and returns the ACManager.
-      This is returned by modal_init() to the calling ModalWindow.
+      This is returned by engageUI_init() to the calling EngageUIWindow.
-      Now press Ctrl-Left Arrow this takes you back to modal_init.
+      Now press Ctrl-Left Arrow this takes you back to engageUI_init.
-      Go back again (Ctrl-left) that's ModalWindow's constructor
+      Go back again (Ctrl-left) that's EngageUIWindow's constructor
       Go back again that's MyFrame's constructor
       Go back again and we're at the entry point to the app.
       Summarize MyApp::OnInit().
       So a wxWidgets app enters at MyApp::OnInit, creates a MyFrame::wxFrame
-      which creates a ModalWindow::wxWindow, which contains a ModeManager
+      which creates a EngageUIWindow::wxWindow, which contains a ACManager
-      that serves as the interface between wxWidgets and Modal.
+      that serves as the interface between wxWidgets and EngageUI.
-      ModalWindow initializes Modal using a designated modal_init() fn.
+      EngageUIWindow initializes EngageUI using a designated engageUI_init() fn.
-      The Modal App designer initializes modal in this fn by creating a primary mode
+      The EngageUI App designer initializes EngageUI in this fn
-      in this case SModeSrcEdr and pushing it into the ModeManager
+      by creating a primary activity-context, in this case SACSrcEdr
-      before returning the ModeManager to ModalWindow.
+      and pushing it into the ACManager before returning the ACManager to EngageUIModalWindow.

    - App lifetime -- Paint and Kybd event handling
       ![Alt Text](https://hex-map.khitchdee.net/Modal-operation.png?v08-11-2022)
-      Goto line 723 ModalWindow::OnKeyDown and open it.
+      Goto line 723 EngageUIWindow::OnKeyDown and open it.
-      This is where all key down events are handled by ModalWindow.
+      This is where all key down events are handled by EngageUIWindow.
       Goto kybd_map
-      That takes you to the modemanager's kybd_map fn.
+      That takes you to the activity-context manager's kybd_map fn.
-      This function set's pWin->m_bUsrActn which tells Modal
+      This function set's pWin->m_bUsrActn which tells EngageUI
       that the user has done something.
-      Then, call's the kybd_map fn of the mode at the top of the mode stack
+      Then, call's the kybd_map fn of the activity-context at the top of the AC stack
-      which is the currently active mode.
+      which is the currently active activity-context.

-      Go Back (Ctrl-left) and close ModalWindow::OnKeyDown.
+      Go Back (Ctrl-left) and close EngageUIWindow::OnKeyDown.
-      Open ModalWindow::OnPaint the paint event handler for ModalWindow.
+      Open EngageUIWindow::OnPaint the paint event handler for EngageUIWindow.
       This fn calls either disp_state if the event was not caused by the user
-      in which casethe state of the entire app needs to be reloaded.
+      in which case the state of the entire app needs to be reloaded.
-      or disp_update in which case the mode decides what needs to be updated.
+      or disp_update in which case the activity-context decides what needs to be updated.
       Goto disp_state.
       You can read the comments inside 529 then close it.
-      The mode manager contains a stack of modes
+      The activity context manager contains a stack of activity-contexts
-      and displays each modes disp_state in back to front order (bottom to top of stack).
+      and displays each AC's disp_state in back to front order (bottom to top of stack).
       Go back.
       Now goto disp_update and look that code and come back.
-      Note that disp_update only calls the mode at the top of the mode stack, the current mode.
+      Note that disp_update only calls the AC at the top of the AC stack, the current AC.

-      So during execution stage, wxWidgets sends key down and paint events to ModalWindow.
+      So during execution stage, wxWidgets sends key down and paint events to EngageUIWindow.
-      ModalWindow delegates these to the modemanager
+      EngageUIWindow delegates these to the activity-context manager
-      which dispatches them appropriately to modes it manages.
+      which dispatches them appropriately to activity-contexts it manages.

-   - App exit -- Modal shutdown and app state serialisation.
+   - App exit -- EngageUI shutdown and app state serialisation.
-    When a modal app is ready to exit, it tells the wxWidgets app to shutdown
+    When an EngageUI app is ready to exit, it tells the wxWidgets app to shutdown
-    which results in ~ModalWIndow being called.
+    which results in ~EngageUIWindow being called.
     Open 780.
-ModalWIndow::~ModalWindow and goto modal_exit(), study that code and return.
+EngageUIWIndow::~EngageUIWindow and goto engageUI_exit(), study that code and return.
-    modal_exit serializes the mode manager and all the modes it contains to a state file.
+    enagegUI_exit serializes the AC manager and all the ACs it contains to a state file.
     Next time the app is launched, it reads state from this file
-    to reload the last operational state of the app.
+    to reloads the last operational state of the app.
-    It also free's the mode manager which in turn free's all the modes it contains.
+    It also free's the ACmanager which in turn free's all the ACs it contains.
-    The mode manager and the modes are all created on the heap.
+    The ACmanager and the ACs are all created on the heap.

     Press Escape to exit the app.
     Then relaunch the app.
 You should be back where you left off.
     Close all open fns and the sub-blocks.
 PgUp.
     You're back at the app's start-screen.

-4. Inside Modal -- Modes of Operation and User Intents
+4. Inside EngageUI -- Activity Contexts and User Intents
-   - The Modal GUI toolkit has been designed in such a way that for the most part
+   - The EngageUI toolkit has been designed in such a way that for the most part
     the developer does not need to have anything to do with it's operational context
     in this case the wxWidgets WIMP GUI.
-    The GUI design of a Modal app is purely using modal constructs
+    The GUI design of an EngageUI app is purely using EngageUI constructs
-    namely the mode of operation and the user intent handler.
+    namely the activity-context and the user intent handler.
-    A modal app developer is concerned with Modal Init and Exit,
+    An EngageUI app developer is concerned with EnagegeUI init and exit,
-    their app's data and the primary mode of operation they design.
+    their app's data and the primary activity context/s they design.
-    This design may use UI elements from the toolkit.
+    This design may use canned pop-up activity contexts from the toolkit.
-    This app is a modal source code editor and navigator.
+    This app is a EngageUI source code editor and navigator.
-    We will walkthrough the design of SModeSrcEdr which is its primary mode of operation
+    We will walkthrough the design of SACSrcEdr which is its primary activity context
-    and the user intent handlers that are part of this mode's design.
+    and the user intent handlers that are part of this AC's design.

-   - Open INITIALIZING AND EXITING MODAL (BLOCK).
+   - Open INITIALIZING AND EXITING ENGAGEUI (BLOCK).
     Open modal_init
     Goto load_UI_state
     Goto new_src_edr